jmd1010/fabricDM/README.md

 alias pbpaste='xclip -selection clipboard -o'
 ```

-## Web Interface
+## Web Interface - Svelte Web GUI

 Fabric now includes a built-in web interface that provides a GUI alternative to the command-line interface and an out-of-the-box website for those who want to get started with web development or blogging.

 You can use this app as a GUI interface for Fabric, a ready to go blog-site, or a website template for your own projects.

+This fabric web interface has been much improved with many new functionnalities such as pattern descriptions, pattern tags, favorites, language management, and more.

 The `web/src/lib/content` directory includes starter `.obsidian/` and `templates/` directories, allowing you to open up the `web/src/lib/content/` directory as an [Obsidian.md](https://obsidian.md) vault.
 You can place your posts in the posts directory when you're ready to publish.
+Please note that the web GUI pattern outputs saved to obsidian are located in `web/myfiles/Fabric-obsidian` and saved notes are located in `web/myfiles/inbox.

 ### Installing